 A supervisor’s role in HRM is majorly that of setting the strategic course for the department to improve company performance through active people management in areas such as misconduct management, performance management and workforce utilisation and optimisation.

-From experience; some main areas in which department managers execute (albeit human resource manager may design the processes, they cannot be delivered by HR managers
+From experience; some main areas in which Managers in HR department execute (albeit human resource manager may design the processes, they cannot be delivered by HR managers

 Recruiting and Intake – supervisors take-on human resources duties in job hiring functions, such as identifying the need for workers or specific skills to improve departmental performance.
 Companies also implore the technical expertise of the managers in the interview group ensuring the incumbent has a good and clear understanding of the role, requirements and deliverables.